bmaso/osm-games/content/index.md

 ## This Repo

-This repo is a demonstration of operation-state modeling (OSM, pronounced "awesome").
+[The `osm-games` repo](https://github.com/bmaso/osm-games) is a demonstration of operation-state modeling (OSM, pronounced "awesome").
 This repo defines operation-state models of a few popular games: [Connect Four](./connect4), [bowling](./bowling), [backgammon](./backgammon), and [spades](./spades) (a card game).
 It also demonstrates the tools and techniques for verifing a game sequence conforms to an OSM through the use of a type of software known as an [_SMT solver_](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories).

 Table top and card games are just special cases of multi-party workflows.
-The intention of this repo is to show that OSM is a powerful and practical technique for defining complex, multi-party, and distributed system behavior -- really any process that produces a sequence of state changes.
+The intention of this repo is to show that OSM is a practical technique for specifying complex, multi-party, and distributed system behavior -- really any process that produces a sequence of state changes.
 The repo also demonstrates how to create software behavior validators out of OSM descriptions using freely available tools.